Active Bacterial Core surveillance (ABCs)

 Verani JR, Spina NL, Lynfield R, Schaffner W, Harrison L, Holst A, Thomas S, Garcia JM, Scherzinger K, Aragon D, Petit S, Thompson J, Pasutti L, Carey R, McGee L, Weston E, Schrag S. Early-onset Group B Streptococcal Disease in the United States: Potential for Further Reduction.
 Obstet Gynecol 2014; 123 4:828-837.

-From January 1, 2011 through December 31, 2015, CEIP conducted active surveillance for legionellosis.
+9. Legionellosis Surveillance – From January 1, 2011, through December 31, 2015, CEIP conducted active surveillance for legionellosis.
 Legionellosis is a term used to describe any disease caused by Legionella bacteria, which usually manifests as one of two distinct diseases: 1) Legionnaires’ disease (LD), a serious, sometimes lethal, form of pneumonia, and 2) Pontiac fever (PF), a flu-like, self-limited illness.
-CEIP staff collected risk factor information for all suspect and confirmed cases of legionellosis in an effort to better describe the incidence and epidemiologic characteristics of the disease.
-An analysis of the data is pending.
+CEIP staff collected risk factor information for all suspect and confirmed cases of legionellosis to better describe the incidence and epidemiologic characteristics of the disease.

 Publications